 Millions of older adults fall prey to financial scams every year.
 Use these tips to protect yourself.

-• Do not buy from an unfamiliar company and always ask for and wait until you receive written material about any offer or charity.
+- Do not buy from an unfamiliar company; always ask for and wait until you receive written material about any offer or charity.

-• Obtain a salesperson’s name, business identity, telephone number, street address, mailing address, and business license number before you transact business.
+- Before you transact business, obtain a salesperson’s name, business identity, telephone number, street address, mailing address, and business license number.

-• Always take your time in making a decision.
+- Always take your time when making a decision.

 Manage Your Private Information

-• Use a paper shredder and shred all documents with personal information that do not require preserving.
+- Use a paper shredder and shred all documents with personal information that does not require preserving.

 Mailing Lists & Telemarketers

-• Never give your credit card, banking, Social Security, Medicare, or other personal information over the phone unless you initiated the call.
+- Never give your credit card, banking, Social Security, Medicare, or other personal information over the phone unless you initiate the call.

 Unsolicited Offers